Teaching at Home

 School Improvement Liverpool

-Lots of parents and carers are suddenly becoming temporary teachers, as children stay away from schools to prevent further spread of COVID-19.
+Lots of parents and carers are once again becoming temporary teachers, as children stay away from schools to prevent further spread of COVID-19.

 The team at School Improvement Liverpool have helpfully compiled recommended reading lists and maths resources for primary children to use when learning at home, as well as a whole host of local history images which may teach them (and you) a thing or two.